Only You Know and I Know

 "Only You Know and I Know" is a song written and originally recorded by Dave Mason in 1970.
 It is a track from his LP, Alone Together.
 The song was his first charting single, and it became a modest hit for him in the U.S. and Canada.

 Delaney & Bonnie version

-"Only You Know and I Know" was recorded by Delaney & Bonnie in 1971.
+"Only You Know and I Know" was recorded by Delaney & Bonnie in 1969 and released as a single in 1971.
 It reached the Top 20 in the U.S. and the Top 10 in Canada.
 It was included on their album the following year, D&B Together.